remind-me-later/TFG-matematicas/md/draft.md

 $$ \{P\} \ C \ \{Q\} $$

 where P is the precondition, C is the command, and Q is the postcondition.
-By using inference rules, Hoare logic can be used to prove the correctness of a program by proving that the postcondition of the program is satisfied given the precondition.
+By using inference rules, Hoare logic can be used to show the correctness of a program by proving that the postcondition of the program is satisfied given the precondition.
 However, reasoning about loops and recursion can be difficult in Hoare logic, as it requires the use of invariants to prove the termination of